-The number of people killed in Dundee per annum has reduced slightly from an annual average during 2004-2008 of 1.8 to 1 in the year 2012 (table 1).
-The 5-year moving average (graph 1) also indicates a slight downward trend.
-This represents a 44% reduction on the 2004-2008 average by the year 2012.
+The number of people killed in Dundee per annum has reduced slightly from an annual average during 2004-2008 of 1.8 to 1 in the year 2013 (Table 1).
+The 5 year moving average (Graph 1) also indicates a slight downward trend.
+This represents a 44% reduction on the 2004-2008 average by the year 2013.
 Analysis of these casualties shows them to predominantly involve pedestrians and cognisance of this will be taken when considering future road safety initiatives and measures.

-b Number of People Seriously Injured on Local Road Network
+b Number of People Seriously Injured On Local Road Network

-The number of people seriously injured in Dundee per annum has reduced from an annual average during 2004-2008 of 56.6 to 43 in the year 2012 (table 2).
-The 5-year moving average (graph 2) also indicates an overall downward trend.
-This represents a 24% reduction on the 2004-2008 average by the year 2012.
+The number of people seriously injured in Dundee per annum has reduced from an annual average during 2004-2008 of 56.6 to 32 in the year 2013 (Table 2).
+The 5 year moving average (Graph 2) also indicates an overall downward trend.
+This represents a 43% reduction on the 2004-2008 average by the year 2013.
 Analysis of these casualties shows them to primarily involve pedestrians and this will be taken into consideration when developing future road safety initiatives and measures.

-c Number of Children Killed on Local Road Network
+c Number of Children Killed On Local Road Network

-There have been no children killed on the local road network in Dundee between 2004 and 2008 (baseline years) and 2009 to 2012; therefore there is no table or graph relating to this casualty group within this report.
+There have been no children killed on the local road network in Dundee between 2004 and 2008 (baseline years) and 2009 to 2013; therefore there is no table or graph relating to this casualty group within this report.

 During the same time period there was one child killed on the trunk road network in the Dundee area.
-The Council will continue to work with all key stakeholders responsible for road safety through out Dundee to continue to improve child safety, as one child road death is one too many.
+The Council will continue to work with all key stakeholders responsible for road safety throughout Dundee to continue to improve child safety, as one child road death is one too many.

-d Number of Children Seriously Injured on Local Road Network
+d Number of Children Seriously Injured On Local Road Network

-The number of children seriously injured in Dundee per annum has reduced from an annual average during 2004-2008 of 14 to 7 in the year 2012 (table 3).
-The 5-year moving average (graph 3) also indicates an overall downward trend.
-This represents a 50% reduction on the 2004-2008 average by the year 2012.
+The number of children seriously injured in Dundee per annum has reduced from an annual average during 2004-2008 of 14 to 4 in the year 2012 (Table 3).
+The 5 year moving average (Graph 3) also indicates an overall downward trend.
+This represents a 71% reduction on the 2004-2008 average by the year 2013.
 Analysis of these casualties shows them to predominantly involve pedestrians and cognisance of this will be taken when considering future road safety initiatives and measures.

-e Slight Casualty Rate (per million vehicle-kilometres) on Local Road Network
+e Slight Casualty Rate (Per Million Vehicle-Kilometres) On Local Road Network

-The slight casualty rate (per 100 million vehicle kilometres) has reduced from an annual average during 2004-2008 of 35.2 to 28 in the year 2012 (table 4).
-The 5-year moving average (graph 4) also indicates an overall downward trend.
-This represents a reduction of 20% on the 2004-2008 average by the year 2012.
+The slight casualty rate (per 100 million vehicle kilometres) has reduced from an annual average during 2004-2008 of 35.2 to 23.7 in the year 2013 (Table 4).
+The 5 year moving average (Graph 4) also indicates an overall downward trend.
+This represents a reduction of 33% on the 2004-2008 average by the year 2013.
 Analysis of these casualties shows them to predominantly involve an injury to a driver/rider and cognisance of this will be taken when considering future road safety initiatives and measures.